How to Provide an Exceptional Guest Experience: Key Elements & Trends

 • Create essential reports on your performance and results within minutes.

 Everyone loves options.
-Giving your guests the freedom to choose between what they would and would not like to be included in their stay will add to guest satisfaction.
+Giving your guests the freedom to choose between what they would like to be included and excluded during their stay will add to the guest satisfaction.

-For example, you could give them the option for different kinds of room upgrades, like extra beds added, or the option to choose which room views they prefer if there are different views to choose from.
+For example, you could give them the option for different kinds of room upgrades, like extra beds to be added.

 6. Provide a warm welcome

-The moment your guest arrives at your vacation rental is the time to start showing off.
-It’s the time to make them feel special and set the tone for the rest of their stay.
+The moment your guest arrives at your vacation rental you need to start showing off.
+Check-in is the ideal time to make them feel special as it will set the tone for the rest of their stay.

 You’ll also need to think about how you’d like to communicate important information that your guests will need when they arrive.
 The best way to do this is to send the most important information, like check-in instructions, in a welcome letter via email.
-Then, for all the finer details of the property and their stay, you could create a welcome book that could remain on the premises of your vacation rental.
+Then, for all the finer details of the property and their stay, you could create a welcome book that’s strategically placed on a coffee table or the kitchen counter.

 To take it one step further, you could also try giving your guests a welcome basket or gift.
 This will take your guest’s experience from good to great and make your guest welcome something to brag about.